sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

-The setup described here is useful if you want to create a custom project that extends OpenRemote, and keep that extensions separate in a possibly private Git repository.
+The setup described here is useful if you want to create a custom project that extends OpenRemote, and keep extensions and other deployment-specific details separate in a possibly private Git repository.

 Your service provider code and project-specific configuration can be managed independently.
 You can track and merge changes on the upstream main OpenRemote project, targeting specific tags for your integration or always keeping up with the main development branch.